What's next in Afghanistan? Answering Your Questions

 It is unclear what types of rules or edicts the Taliban will impose – generally or in any one district in which we work.
 But it is likely that women’s rights and freedoms will suffer and that girls’ access to education – especially beyond primary school – will become even more challenging.

 Yet in our experience, the people of Afghanistan, especially its women, are determined not to give up without a fight the hard-fought gains over the last two decades, especially in terms of education.
 Today, even in rural areas, most Afghans value education.
+A 2019 study found that 87 percent of Afghans strongly support female education.
 They recognize that education is the key to a better, more prosperous future for their families, communities, and country.

 For our part, CAI will do what it has always done in Afghanistan, which is to work closely with our partners and communities to adapt to the changing needs on the ground.
 Whether it is a drought, COVID-19, conflict and insecurity, or restrictions on girls’ access to education, we will work to provide programs that meet the needs of the communities we have long served and unlock the transformative power of education to help solve the country’s many problems.
 We may need to stop and start up again, but we are committed to standing by the Afghan people as long as we’re able to do so.

 While the U.S. military may be leaving Afghanistan, it is more important than ever for the people of Afghanistan to know that the American people stand with them.
 What’s happening in Afghanistan might fade from the news cycle, but you can stay informed and help inform others – share news updates with your family members and friends, or post about it on social media.
 If you need more information, please reach out to us here at CAI.